codingforpleasure/customized-workspace/Ubuntu/useful-resources/anomaly-detection.md

 * In an Isolation Forest, randomly sub-sampled data is processed in a tree structure based on randomly selected features.

-* The samples that travel deeper into the tree are less likely to be anomalies as they required more cuts to isolate them.
+* The samples that travel deeper into the tree are **less likely to be anomalies as they required more cuts to isolate them**.

 * Similarly, the samples which end up in shorter branches indicate anomalies as it was easier for the tree to separate them from other observations.